 Traffic and Employment

-Everybody knows that Southern California traffic can be brutal.
-Depending on what your employment situation traffic can go from bearable to insane.
-If you are in a situation where you work 50 to 60 miles from your home, it can be a pretty daunting task getting up every morning and sitting in your car for hours.
+Everybody knows that Southern n California traffic can be brutal.
+Depending on your employment situation, traffic can go from bearable to insane.
+If you work 50 to 60 miles away from home, getting out of bed every morning and sitting in your car for hours can be a daunting task.
+The best advice I could give is California traffic can be brutal.
+Depending on your employment situation traffic can go from bearable to insane.
+If you work 50 to 60 miles away from home, getting out of bed every morning and sitting in your car for hours can be a daunting task.
 The best advice I could give?
 Move as close to employment as you possibly can.

 For me?
-Being a real estate broker I really try and schedule my appointments around traffic.
-If I can leave anywhere from 10 in the morning till 3 in the afternoon I am usually okay.
+Being a real estate broker, I really try to schedule my appointments around traffic.
+If I can leave anywhere from 10 in the morning until 3 in the afternoon, I am usually okay.
 Weekends are always pretty easy to get around.
-If you want more specific information on traffic?
-Call Me!
-I worked in LA, driven extensively on the 5 freeway, the 91 Freeway, the 111, and the 57.
-You name the freeway and I can give you some information on it.
+If you want more specific information on traffic, call me!
+I worked in Los Angeles and spent a lot of time on the 5 Freeway, the 91 Freeway, the 111 Freeway, and the 57 Freeway.
+You name the freeway, and I can give you some information on it.

-This is where the sticker shock comes in and probably the one biggest con of Southern California.
-Home prices are going to range anywhere from half a million dollars to 3 million for the average home, depending on where you’re living.
-I feel incredibly lucky that we found the Temecula Community.
-It’s probably one of the most affordable communities in all of Southern California with the most to offer both singles couples and families.
-Safety, schools, extracurricular activities, people and amenities, you name it, Temecula has it.
-At the end of this blog post, I am going to include a home search of the Temecula area.
-Cities like Fallbrook, Murrieta, Menifee, Bonsall are all safe affordable communities that I would suggest taking a look at.
+This is where sticker shock kicks in, and it’s probably the biggest con of living in Southern California.
+Home prices are going to range anywhere from half a million to three million dollars for the average home, depending on where you live.
+I feel incredibly lucky that we found the Temecula community.
+It’s probably one of the most affordable communities in all of Southern California, with the most to offer both singles, couples, and families.
+Safety, schools, extracurricular activities, people, and amenities—you name it, Temecula has it.
+I’m going to include a Temecula home search at the end of this blog post.
+Cities like Fallbrook, Murrieta, Menifee, and Bonsall are all safe, affordable communities that I would suggest taking a look at.

-Regardless of the reasons, California has changed a lot in the past 20 years. as many great areas, there are in Southern California, there are just as many bad.
-I mention this earlier in the blog post but you really do need to do your research before making a move anywhere in Southern California.
+Regardless of the reasons, California has changed a lot in the past 20 years.
+As many great areas as there are in Southern California, there are just as many bad ones.
+I mentioned this earlier in the blog post, but you really do need to do your research before making a move anywhere in Southern California.
 A city that you visited 10 years ago and thought was great might not be like that anymore.
-I’m not going to blow up any specific cities on this blog post, if you have specific questions on certain cities contact me and I will be happy to share my opinions.
-Just be aware that petty crime, drugs, homelessness have all crepped in too many of these communities, some way worse than others.
+I’m not going to blow up any specific cities in this blog post; if you have specific questions about certain cities, contact me and I will be happy to share my opinions.
+Just be aware that petty crime, drugs, and homelessness have all crept into too many of these communities, some way worse than others.
 One example that I will talk about is Los Angeles.
-The only time you’ll catch me in that city is going to LAX on vacation.
-The traffic, cost of living, safety, and downright filthy living conditions of many of the areas is embarrassing.
-I can take you to communities in and around LA that have home prices in the $750,000 range and you wouldn’t walk down the street at sunset.
+The only time you’ll catch me in that city is when I go to LAX on vacation.
+The traffic, cost of living, safety, and downright filthy living conditions of many of the areas are embarrassing.
+I can take you to communities in and around LA that have home prices in the $750,000 range, and you wouldn’t walk down the street at sunset.

-Depending on where you live gas prices are going to range anywhere from $3 to $5, depending on the economy and time.
-As I mentioned previously, the opportunity to make money in Southern California will alleviate this expense if successful but if you are on a fixed income and have to drive miles to work, it can really eat into your pocketbook.
+Depending on where you live, gas prices are going to range anywhere from $3 to $5, depending on the economy and time of year.
+As I mentioned previously, the opportunity to make money in Southern California will alleviate this expense if successful, but if you are on a fixed income and have to drive miles to work, it can really eat into your pocketbook.
 Personally, I have one car for extensive driving to and from jobs that gets great gas mileage and another car for enjoyment.

-So there you have it, some pros and cons of living in Southern California.
-Overall, if you do your research, have an open mind and a positive personality, California is going to be a great place to live for you.
-If you’re the type of person that looks at life as the glass half empty, California is going to get to you quickly.
-Within a year you’re probably going to hate it here.
-You have to roll with the punches, realize all the good things Southern California offers and brush off the negatives.
+So there you have it, some of the advantages and disadvantages of living in Southern California.
+Overall, if you do your research, and have an open mind, and a positive personality, California is going to be a great place to live for you.
+If you’re the type of person who looks at life as a glass half-empty, California is going to get to you quickly.
+Within a year, you’re probably going to hate it here.
+You have to roll with the punches, realize all the good things Southern California offers, and brush off the negatives.
 I plan on living here in Temecula for a long time.
 It has everything that I want.
-Golf, wineries, Old Town Temecula, Casino and plenty of restaurants and nightlife.
-If you have any interest in making the move to Southern California please reach out.
-I am the owner and broker at Greenleaf real estate and would love to assist you in purchasing a home.
-Not only do I have vast knowledge in the real estate industry but I have lived in many of these local markets and understand the pros and cons of each.
+Golf, wineries, Old Town Temecula, a casino, and plenty of restaurants and nightlife If you have any interest in making the move to southern California, please reach out.
+I’m the owner and broker of Greenleaf Real Estate, and I’d be happy to help you buy a home.
+Not only do I have vast knowledge in the real estate industry, but I have also lived in many of these local markets and understand the pros and cons of each.
 If you tell me your situation, I can point you in the right direction.

-Below, I have attached a home search, this home searches updated daily straight from the local MLS and can be customized in regards to City, beds, baths, zip code or lot size.
+Below, I have attached a home search that this home searches updated daily straight from the local MLS and can be customized in regards to city, beds, baths, zip code, or lot size.